jhweintraub/the-crypto-conundrum/docs/source/ethereum_explained/misconceptions.rst

 Conclusion
 --------------

 2021 has been a banner year for Ethereum, but it's also attracted a lot of scrutiny.
 Some of this is legitimate, but a lot is unfounded.
 It faces a series of fast growing competitors, but whether or not any of them succeed in their mission is anyone's best guess.
 When reading about Ethereum online, it can be tempting to fall for the fear, and be tempted to jump-ship.
 But before you do, ask yourself if that fear is unfounded.
 How much of it is people trying to shill for their own coins, hyped up by venture-capital firms, or just straight lies.
 Do your own objective research.

+I know it's difficult, but patience is key.
+The bull run over the last year (2021) has led many people to expect things to happen immediately, for ridiculous price spikes, etc., but that's just not the reality of how things work.
+When you're dealing with an economy worth `a half a trillion dollars <https://coinmarketcap.com/currencies/ethereum/>`_ development needs to be focused on ensuring security and robustness, or it puts everything on the chain at risk.
+I look back at where things are now, vs. where they were in 2019, and while fees are higher, the ecosystem is undoubtedly in a better place than it was back then.
+Even in the last year, there's been `dozens of proposals and improvements <https://github.com/ethereum/EIPs/tree/master/EIPS>`_ to Ethereum that have flown under the radar, but continue to contribute to the long-term success of the network.
 Ethereum has been around for an incredibly short time when you look at the history of technology.
 Yet, it has the best long-term road-map for improvement, the most dedicated community, and a continued dedication to the principles that it was founded on.
 At the end of the day, that's what really matters.
 Follow the tech, and you will find the way.